Last Updated on August 22, 2022

 Let’s make one thing clear: VERBAL AGREEMENTS MAKE POOR CONTRACTS.
-Breach of contract lawsuits only occur when both parties have different interpretations of the contract’s terms.
-Verbal agreements are prone to misunderstanding as are poorly written contract, partly, because there is too much ambiguity and undefined terms.
-But there doesn’t have to be if you learn the basics of what should be in an artist contract.
+Breach of contract lawsuits only occurs when both parties have different interpretations of the contract’s terms.
+Verbal agreements are prone to misunderstanding, as are poorly written contracts, partly because there is too much ambiguity and undefined terms.
+But there doesn’t have to be!

 Play devil’s advocate to identify holes that may be left in the contracts that a party can jump through to escape their obligations.
-Make sure that all the essential elements are clear, so your client knows exactly what is expected of you and of them.
+Make sure that all the essential elements are clear so your client knows exactly what is expected of you and of them.
 If they ask for more of your time or want to scale up the project, you can easily point to your contract to show them the limits of your work.

 Work Made for Hire Contracts

 One thing you should watch out for are Work Made for Hire clauses.
 An Independent Contractor (i.e., a freelance graphic designer/company) hired to perform a creative service will usually retain the copyright of the work.
 The client receives only a license to use the work for a particular purpose.
 Uses outside of that purpose should require additional licensing fees.
 For example, if you create a graphic design that is used in an advertising campaign, the company generally has the right to continue to use that image for its marketing efforts.
 However, they cannot sell that graphic to another company.
 Any use by the company that purchased the design would require an additional license.

 However, in a Work Made for Hire agreement, the client receives the copyright in the work and, therefore, full ownership.
 You may be willing to give away your copyright in the work but if that is the case, consider asking for more money for your work.